-If your vehicle has 225/45 R17 size tires, don't use tire chains, there's not enough clearance.
+If your vehicle has 225/45 R17 alt.
+235/45 R17 size tires, don't use tire chains, there's not enough clearance.

 Tire chains used on a vehicle without the proper amount of clearance can cause damage to the brakes, suspension or other vehicle parts.
 The area damaged by the tire chains could cause you to lose control of your vehicle and you or others may be injured in a crash.